Jesus Is Born: Release and promotion

-In a pre-recorded promotional interview with Zane Lowe released a day before West's album Jesus Is King, the rapper announced that a Sunday Service album entitled Jesus Is Born would be released on December 25, 2019 to coincide with Christmas.
+In a pre-recorded promotional interview with Zane Lowe released a day before West's album Jesus Is King, the rapper announced that a Sunday Service album entitled Jesus Is Born would be released on December 25, 2019, to coincide with Christmas.
 It was later confirmed that the album would be released on that date at a special Christmas Eve edition of Sunday Service by the group's leader Jason White, with him doing so while addressing the audience.
 A video was shared by Complex that shows Sunday Service in the studio with a note marking the Christmas release.
 On December 25, 2019, Jesus Is Born was released for digital download and streaming by INC. The album's release differentiated from the release of Jesus Is King due to it undergoing no delays.
-The music tech company Vydia quickly and cleanly distributed the album to streaming services in less than 24 hours.
-West tweeted a link of where Jesus Is Born is available for streaming on December 25, 2019, accompanying the link with the album's cover art.
+The music tech company Vydia distributed the album to streaming services.
+West tweeted a link to where Jesus Is Born became available for streaming on December 25, 2019, accompanied by the album's cover art.
 Though the album is credited to the Sunday Service Choir, Forbes, CNN and Entertainment Weekly consider Jesus Is Born to be part of West's album discography.